Devarapallivamsi/DE_projects/Airflow orchestrated pipeline for data warehouse management using Airflow/README.md

 ## Overview<br/>

 1. Data lands in the GCP cloud storage bucket once per day with file name in the format logistics_YYYYMMDD.csv.
-2. Google cloud run function(CRF) is configured (using Eventarc trigger in the backend) to trigger airflow DAG everytime upon object upload.
+2. A Google cloud run function(CRF) is configured (using Eventarc trigger in the backend) to trigger the airflow DAG upon object upload.
-3. Using airflow's operators, DAG tasks are defined to load data into Hive. and load the data.
+3. Using airflow's operators, DAG tasks are defined to load data into Hive.

 ## Tech stack<br/>
 1. Python